-A Google Meet interview is required before candidates can be invited to campus for onsite interviews.
+A Google Meet or Zoom interview is required before candidates can be invited to campus for onsite interviews.
 The first round of interviews should be conducted with 6-8 candidates, all of whom should be deemed serious candidates.

-Prior to establishing a preliminary interview, the search committee chairperson will move the selected candidates to the Google Meet Interviewed folder then email the Dean and HR (Zoe Cruz) that the candidates are ready to be reviewed.
-This will assist in reviewing the diversity of the candidate pool.
+Prior to establishing a preliminary interview, the search committee chairperson will move the selected candidates to the Google Meet/Zoom Interviewed folder then email the Dean and HR (Nicole Gately and/or Kim Page) that the candidates are ready to be reviewed.
+This will assist in reviewing the diversity of the candidate pool at this point.
 Information will be shared with the search committee chair on the makeup of the pool and whether it reflects diversity.

 The search committee chairperson is responsible for preparing the format of the interview.
-This preparation includes, organizing the interview questions, interview schedule, relevant handouts, interview timeframe, and introducing the committee to the candidate.
-All members of the search committee must be present at all interviews.
+This preparation includes, organizing the interview questions, determining the interview schedule, distributing relevant handouts, establishing an interview timeframe, and introducing the committee to the candidate.
+All members of the search committee must be present at all interviews for consistency.
 The search committee chairperson should ensure that everyone is available when creating the interview schedule.
 The department chair remains separate from the search committee, but may participate in the interviewing of candidates.

 These interviews should be structured with a list of interview questions to be asked of all the candidates.
 Follow up questions are acceptable.
 One of the key steps to a successful search is maintaining consistency throughout the process.
 Additionally, it is recommended that all search committees use a rating system when evaluating candidate's responses to the questions.
 The Equal Employment Opportunity Commission (EEOC) has strict guidelines for what questions are considered discriminatory.
-Review Appendix G Conducting the Interview.
+Review Appendix H Conducting the Interview.